pleabargain/EnglishHelpsYourCareer/idioms.md

 # No skin off my nose
 *  If something's no skin off your nose, it doesn't affect or bother you at all.
 # No smoke without fire
-*  <p>This idiom means that when people suspect something, there is normally a good reason for the suspicion, even if
+*  This idiom means that when people suspect something, there is normally a good reason for the suspicion, even if
-*  there is no concrete evidence.</p><p>('Where's there's smoke, there's fire' is also used.) </p>
+*  there is no concrete evidence.('Where's there's smoke, there's fire' is also used.)
 # No spine
 *  If someone has no spine, they lack courage or are cowardly.
 # No spring chicken